tony-507/my-project-s-/README.md

   - matplotlib
   - seaborn
   - request

+## Database

+This contains my programming assignment from Coursera python database course.
+This course talks about implementing SQLite in Python and DB browser.
+It describes relational databases -- one-to-one, many-to-one and many-to-many.

 ## Learning Log

 This is a project from the book **Python Crash Course** by **Eric Matthes**.
 The project aims to demonstrate the usage of Django framework.
-It provides the following functionalities:
-  - Creation of users
-  - User-owned topics and entries
-  - Data protection from unauthorized access

 The project is deployed using Heroku, with the link https://proj-django-learning-log.herokuapp.com.
+However, I may not further update the project.

 ## Discrete mathematics

-This is a file containing codes to some mathematical problems like magic squares.
+This is a file containing codes to some mathematical problems like magic squares, 8 queens.